tcampean/Student-Lab-Assignment-App/README.md

-A console application for managing Students along with their assignments and grades
+A console application for managing students along with their assignments and grades

 Developed during Fundamentals of Programming course of UBB

-**Learned
+**Learned**
 * Python Programming Language
 * Basic OOP concepts
 * Layered Architecture